-- 1. Ensure that all users in your domain who want to use the portal and the UCS management system with single sign-on can reach ucs-sso.
+- 1. Ensure that all users in your domain who want to use the portal and the UCS management system with single sign-on can reach ucs-sso-ng.
 [Domain Name]. - 2.
-Change the Univertion Configuration Registry Variable portal/auth-mode (page 302) to saml with ucr set (page 158).
+Change the Univention Configuration Registry Variable portal/auth-mode (page 294) to saml with ucr set (page 152).
 The default value was ucs. - 3.
 For the change to take effect, restart the portal server with the following command: